steviecurran/two-sample/README.md

 **Example 1: Raw data of a small sample**

 The file *Mg_levels.dat* contains the levels of magnesium in a sample of people before and after taking a supplement.
-We wish to test the null hypothesis that the supplement does not increase their magnesium levels of the patients
+We wish to test the null hypothesis that the supplement does not increase the magnesium levels of the patients

 ![](https://raw.githubusercontent.com/steviecurran/two-sample/refs/heads/main/Mg_1.png)